 There are lots of different ways to feature endorsement-related content that will entice your followers.
 Brainstorm how you can use your current customer base to review, endorse or promote your products on Instagram.

 Let's be honest: Everyone loves free stuff.

 One point of caution: Not everyone who enters your giveaway will be interested in your brand.
-While the engagement may be impressive, you'll likely notice a drop once the promotion is over.
+While the engagement may be impressive, you'll likely notice a drop in followers once the promotion is over.
 That's okay—those who leave probably aren't a good fit for your target audience, and the ones who are will stick around.